 Departmental honors demand a higher level of performance and offer more personal supervision and faculty mentorship than the regular undergraduate curriculum.

 To qualify, students must complete 15 credits in select courses including the honors thesis writing course (SOC 4996 or 4999), SOC 3220, honors in a SOC three-credit course, honors option in a 4000-level SOC course and a 4200-level honors seminar.
 Students must also maintain a 3.3 minimum GPA in sociology and overall and meet all the ordinary requirements of the major.
 Successful students will receive the designation "Honors in Sociology" on their diploma preparing them to be competitive candidates in graduate and professional school and their chosen careers.

 Students can work with full-time faculty members on topics of their choice and obtain faculty assistance in developing these areas of interest through a directed study course (SOC 3990).
 Students can also work on a faculty member's research project and gain directed study credit.

-For students that want more hands-on experiences in their respective field while engaging in sociological theories and methods, the department offers internship opportunities in local non-profit organizations serving the Detroit community (SOC 4600).
+For students who want more hands-on experiences in their respective fields while engaging in sociological theories and methods, the department offers internship opportunities in local non-profit organizations serving the Detroit community (SOC 4600).
 Please make an advising appointment for more information about internship opportunities and credits.

 Undergraduate Research Opportunities Program (UROP)